SamReynoso/noteunfancy/README.md

 -Run this script directly.

 ### Dependencies
-   - ed (optional) I was going to make this the default but for got how to use it myself.
+   - ed (optional) This was the default, but I forgot how to use ed.
    - vim or nvim (optional) Redefine the EDITOR variable after the defaults section to use something else.
    - bat (optional) Defaults to cat if not present.